Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 **Total Customers**

+Represents the total number of customer records in the dataset.
+This measure serves as the base metric for all rate and percentage calculat

 ````
 Total Customers =
 COUNTROWS('telecom_customer_churn')
 ````

-Represents the total number of customer records in the dataset.
-This measure serves as the base metric for all rate and percentage calculations.
+ions.

 ## DAX Measures Development